Balaji277/Balaji277/README.md

 - 👋 Hi, I’m Balaji Praneeth Boga
-- 👀 I’m interested in Computer Vision and Deep Learning
+- 👀 I’m interested in Data Analytics, Data Science, Computer Vision and Deep Learning
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me on balajipraneethb@gmail.com or +14123300425

 <!---
 Balaji277/Balaji277 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.